DeepRank/deeprank2/docs/getstarted.md

 )
 ```

 If `standardize` functionality is used, validation and testing sets need to know the interested features' means and standard deviations in order to use the same values for standardizing validation and testing features.
-This can be done using `train_data` parameter of the `GraphDataset` class.
+This can be done using `train_source` parameter of the `GraphDataset` class.
 Example:

 ```python
 features_transform = {'all':